reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 In this exercise, you will create an Azure IoT Edge Solution that contains a custom Azure IoT Edge Module written in C#.

 ### Task 1: Create the solution

+In this task, you will be using Visual Studio Code setup the IoT Edge Solution.

 1. In the **Visual Studio Code** open, select  **View** menu, to open the Visual Studio Command Palette, click **Command Palette**.